developerdizzle/SockPuppet/readme.md

     //call any method on your client-side context object! dynamicPuppet.document.alert("I'm in your browser calling your methods!");

+Also supports interfaces (that do not have to be explicitely implemented!):

+    //create a strongly typed sockpuppet
+    IClientWindow windowPuppet = SockPuppet.Puppet.New<IClientWindow>(r => socket.Send(r));

+    //call any method on your client-side context object! windowPuppet.showMessage("This method was called from an interface on the server!");

 The demo uses Fleck as a Websocket server, but you are free to use whichever you prefer.